Jeremycouturier/NcorpiON/README.md

 # Welcome to Ncorpi$\mathcal{O}$N

-Ncorpi$\mathcal{O}$N is an N-body software dedicated to the simulation of collisional and fragmenting systems.
+Ncorpi $\mathcal{O}$ N is an N-body software dedicated to the simulation of collisional and fragmenting systems.
 It is very fast and can realistically handle fragmentations

 ## Features